taylnick/mission04/README.md

 2. Pushed your changes to GitHub
 3. Tagged your repo as "COMPLETE"
 4. Pushed the "COMPLETE" tag to GitHub
-5. Submitted your repository URL to Moodle in the Mission 01 submission section.

 ## Grading -- 70 Points
 * DequeStackMerge - 3 Points